Skip to main content

 Timing the pitcher's release is a hitter's skill of synchronizing swing initiation to the moment the ball leaves the pitcher's hand near the hip, rather than to the arm circle's motion as a whole.

-Because fast-pitch delivers the ball from a much shorter distance and lower release point than overhand baseball, hitters have dramatically less flight time to react.
-Elite hitters train themselves to key on the specific moment of release — the flash of the ball appearing near the pitcher's hip — rather than reacting to the whole arm circle, which is too early and too variable a cue to time consistently.
+Because fast-pitch delivers the ball from a much shorter distance and lower release point than overhand baseball, hitters have sharply less flight time to react.
+Elite hitters train themselves to key on the specific moment of release.
+This means the flash of the ball appearing near the pitcher's hip.
+Instead of reacting to the whole arm circle.
+This is too early and too variable a cue to time reliably.
 Hitters who instead time their load to the top of the arm circle, well before release, are typically either badly early or forced to guess.

 Beginner tip

-Practice off a pitching machine or coach feed specifically to train your eyes to lock onto the release-point area rather than tracking the whole arm swing.
+Practice off a pitching machine or coach feed in particular to train your eyes to lock onto the release-point area rather than tracking the whole arm swing.

 The hitter keeps her load short and waits until the ball flashes into view near the pitcher's hip before triggering her swing, rather than starting on the arm's upward motion.